 DKIM DomainKeys Identified Mail

-check if an incoming email's FROM address is forge.
+checks if an incoming email's FROM address is forged.

-DKIM adds a special header to every out-bound email, which can be used to confirm the message authenticity.
-Xeams can not only check
+DKIM adds a special header to every outbound email, which can be used to confirm the message authenticity.
+Xeams can not only checks

 the DKIM signature of an incoming email from the Internet, it can also sign an outbound message with a private key that can be verified